synergy2411/aug23-react/ref.md

   > add code reusability
   > Simple function
   > return enhanced components
+  > can be used with functional as well as class based component

 const enhancedDemoComponent = withHoC(DemoComponent)
 const enhancedDemoTwoComponent = withHoC(DemoTwoComponent)

 - Custom Hook

+  > Simple functions with prefix "use"
+  > add code reusability
+  > use of built-in hooks
+  > return the values
+  > can only be used with functional component

 - Component Composition

 - Typescript based React project